 On the other hand, programming has a huge impact on software development.
-It offers the ready to use application to the programmers.
-Programming is not a one time job it remains with the software until the software becomes absolute.
+It offers a ready-to-use application to programmers.
+Programming is not a one-time job it remains with the software until the software becomes absolute.
 It also involves planning for the maintenance of the software.

 And if you select the most common programming language to learn code.
 Then you are just fishing into a pond where master fishers are also fishing.
 Apart from this silly joke, yes, it can be quite challenging for you to get a decent salary if you choose the most common programming language to code.

 On the other hand, programming has a much better future than coding.
 Keep in mind that programming is not limited to web development or software development.
 It has a wider scope.

 Now programming is playing a tremendous role in artificial intelligence, machine learning, and deep learning.
 If you upgrade yourself with technological advancement, you can have a better future in programming.